The 2020 Executive Board Election is now underway!

 What is the timeline and process for the elections?

 All members will be informed of the election at least one month prior to the election opening.
 Information about people standing for election will be posted prior to the election opening.
 All elections are to be carried out via a suitable electronic system.
-The election period shall open on the 28th June and close by 11:59pm ET on 8th July.
 In the event of a system failure, the election period shall be extended by a maximum of seven days.

 During this two week elections period an online meeting, twitter discussion, or some other means of online communication, will be held to enable members to learn more about the people standing for positions and to ask questions of them.
-The webinar will involve NESSE members or previous Board members talking about different positions, what they do, what they think they need rather than a combative hustings.
-People standing for the Executive Director role will be expected to participate in a short interview/debate as they will be expected to have a public role.
+The webinar or other format of communication will involve NESSE members or previous Board members talking about different positions, what they do, what they think they need rather than a combative hustings.
 A twitter/facebook/webinar discussion may be run for all candidates.

 All registered early-career members of NESSE can vote for one candidate within each position up for election.
 The voting system will be the Condorcet voting system.
 In the event of a mathematical tie, a runoff election between the two candidates must occur the following week.